-A report of the Appointed Person for Scotland for 2020-21, on the exercise of search and seizure powers under the Proceeds of Crime Act 2002 undertaken without prior judicial authority and where seized property is not detained.
+A report from the Appointed Person for Scotland on the exercise of powers by appropriate officers under the Proceeds of Crime Act 2002 in circumstances where prior judicial approval has not been obtained.

 The Proceeds of Crime Act 2002 (PoCA)